python-graphblas/python-graphblas/docs/user_guide/udt.rst

     c = a.ewise_mult(b, op[point3]).new()
     # c[0] = [5.0, 11.0, 17.0]

+A return that cannot fill the element, such as ``x[:2]`` from a 3-element UDT, is rejected when the op is typed for the UDT.
+The shape is learned by running the UDF once on sample values, so a UDF that raises on those values is not checked.

 If your UDF references a field that doesn't exist, or returns the wrong arity, you'll get a ``UdfParseError`` with the actionable diagnostic line surfaced